The Georgia E. Gregory Interdenominational School of Music, Inc. is a non-profit, faith-based charitable performing arts institution, established –

 Georgia E. Gregory believed that sacred music should be practiced ardently and played fervently.
 In her words “Music heightens and deepens the religious experience.
 Music bonds the elements of the order of worship service.
 Music inspires devotion and action, and music glorifies God.”
 The Interdenominational Music School is dedicated to her memory and to the contribution of all the unsung heroes and heroines who have their lives to making church music an integral part of the whole worship experience.

 In July 2009, GEGISOM celebrated 10 years of providing music training and education, serving over 2000 youth and 350 adults.
 Providing employment for over 85 instructors who were either college students or college graduates.
 60% of our student graduates are now attending an institution of higher learning for music, the arts or education degrees or serving as musicians in religious institutions or other secular venues.
-We are so proud of Glenn Simmons, a GEGISOM grad, who now serves as musician for the same youth choir Mrs. Gregory served.
+We are so proud of Glenn Simmons, a GEGISOM grad, who is a prominent Disc Jockey in Philadelphia.

-We just celebrated our “Fifteenth Anniversary Awards Luncheon” on July 26, 2014, at the Hilton Hotel, City Avenue.
+On July 14, 2016, “Fifteenth Anniversary Awards Luncheon” at the Hilton Hotel, City Avenue.
 We were blessed to have over 200 youth and families share this day with us.
 GEGISOM students provided the entertainment and we honored outstanding politicians in our community: Pennsylvania State Senator Shirley Kitchen,; State Representative J.P.
 Miranda and City Councilwoman, Cindy Bass along with our hard-working Board of Directors and volunteers.
 We thank God.

 GEGISOM is dedicated and committed to providing cultural arts to our community for today’s’ youth for tomorrow’s music.